WilsJT/Self-Driving/README.md

 ## Screen Capture

 Vision is an important sense that we tend to rely on, not just in driving, but throughout our daily lives.
 Our visual system is constantly working to collect and provide information about the environment.
 Computer vision is a field of study that tries to enable computers to do just that.
 So, to begin, I need a way to capture the screen before I can begin collecting data.

+## Speed

+Getting the speed simply involves another screen capture then using pytesseract to convert the image to a number.

 ## Region of Interest